 Next morning and still no luggage.
 No we’re getting nervous, since we’re leaving Mumbai the day after.
-But both the airline company and the hotel staff ensured us that we would see our bags the very same afternoon.
-So we took a boat ride out to Elephanta Island, where there are some spectacular cave temples.
+But both the airline company and the hotel staff ensure us that we will see our bags that very same afternoon.
+So we hop on a boat and ride out to Elephanta Island, where there are some spectacular cave temples.

-Gliding out through the harbour of Mumbai was excellent, passing large tankers and and a big oil and gas terminal, and finally arriving at the green Elephanta.
+Gliding out through the harbour of Mumbai is excellent, passing large tankers and and a big oil and gas terminal, and finally arriving at the green Elephanta.
 A small train takes visitors along the long jetty on to the island shore, but most of those visitors are Indian, and you don’t mess with them when it comes to queueing.
-So we took a walk.
+So we proceed on foot.

 We stroll among a path lined with shacks selling tourist crap, sugar cane juice made by diesel fueled machines, cows and dogs and monkeys, always on the lookout for something to eat.

 The main cave on Elephanta is the most spectacular one, with fantastic reliefs carved out of the stone walls wherever you look.
 Almost all depict the god Shiva, the creator, but also the destroyer, both man and woman, highest in rank of all the thousands of Hindu gods.